-3. The option of adding new periods with other Carbon Conversion Factors to the same Emission type
+3. Add new periods with other Carbon Conversion Factors to the same Emission type.

-4. The option of adding new emission types for the same Energy Source
+4. Add new emission types for the same Energy Source.

-Once you have this configured, you have to assign these Carbon Emissions to the devices that you want in the Locations where they are assigned.
-To do this, you have to go to Settings --> Locations and choose the desired location.
+Once the configuration is done, you will have to assign these Carbon Emissions to the devices that you want in the Locations where they are assigned.
+To do this, you should go to Settings --> Locations and choose the desired location.

-You will see that a new tab will have appeared called Assign carbon emission factors will be available in the location configuration.
+A tab called Assign carbon emission factors will be available in the location configuration.
 Once you click on it, you will see:

 1. Available devices in the location

 To assign the Location's devices to each Carbon Emission, you just have to drag and drop from 1 to 2 and press the "Assign button" below.

-Once everything is set up, the next step is to recalculate the values for the Carbon emissions for the period that you desire.
+Once everything is set up, the configuration's final step is to recalculate the values for the Carbon emissions for the desired period.

 To do that, you will have to go back to Settings --> Carbon Emissions and click on Recalculation.
-You will see then a screen like the picture below.
+You will see then a screen like the one below.

-Here, you will have to select the devices for which you want to recalculate the Carbon Emissions and the period for which you want to do it.
+Select the devices for which you want to recalculate the Carbon Emissions and the period for which you would like to do it.

-Note: Is important to know that the values are calculated once a day, at 3 am in the morning.
+Note 1: It is important to know that the values are calculated once a day, at 3 am in the morning.
 You can however recalculate the devices manually on demand.

-This screen is similar to the Consumption screen, you can see here for each Energy source and Emission type the devices that have data in a certain period and with 3 available frequencies: daily, weekly and monthly.
+This screen is similar to the Consumption screen.
+For each Energy source and Emission type, you can see the devices that have data in the selected period with 3 available frequencies: daily, weekly and monthly.

-Besides this, on the same screen, you can see a table with the Total, Average, Median, Max and Min emissions.
+Below the chart, a table lists the Total, Average, Median, Max and Min emissions.

 If you want more information about Carbon Reporting, don't hesitate to take a look at our Webinar Automated Carbon Reporting & GHG Emissions Reporting.